ad-freiburg/elevant/wikidata-types/README.md

 4. Start a QLever instance based on that index
 5. Wait for the backend to be ready
-6. Issue query for all Wikidata entities and all their types from a given whiteliste of types as listed in `types.txt`; the result for that query is written to a file `entity-types.ttl` (Makefile variable `ENTITY_TYPES_FILE`).
+6. Issue query for all Wikidata entities and all their types from a given whitelist of types as listed in `types.txt`; the result for that query is written to a file `entity-types.ttl` (Makefile variable `ENTITY_TYPES_FILE`).